 DAPA provides benefits for the most undocumented immigrants.
 A Grant from DAPA will help you:

-DAPA and DACA are both from the series of administrative reforms called Immigration Accountability Executive Action announced by president Obama on November 20 and 21, 2014.
-The main goal of Obama immigration executive order was to expand DACA and DAPA for US citizens’ parents and also parents of permanent residents who meet the qualifications to apply.
+DAPA and DACA are both from the series of administrative reforms called immigration accountability executive reforms called Immigration Accountability Executive Action announced by president Obama on November 20 and 21, 2014.
+The primary goal of Obama immigration executive order was to expand DACA and DAPA for US citizens’ parents and also parents of permanent residents who meet the qualifications to apply.
 DAPA and expanded DACA can help keep families united, increase tax revenue, United States gross domestic product, and raise wages.

 At Gallardo Law Firm your best interests come first.
-Our main goal is to protect you and to keep you up to date with immigration benefits you may qualify for.
-Our firm has helped countless people in south Florida with immigration issues.
+Our primary goal is to protect you and to keep you up to date with immigration benefits you may qualify for.
+Our firm has helped countless people in South Florida with immigration issues.
 Our DAPA lawyers will help you understand your options and determine whether or not you qualify.